Thomas M. Anderson: Philippine–American War

 When the Spanish–American War ended, Anderson stayed in Manila where he was placed in command of the 1st Division, VIII Corps and saw action in the 1899 Battle of Manila during the Philippine–American War.
 After the U.S. forces broke the Filipino siege, Anderson led his division in minor engagements at Santana, San Pedro and Guadalupe.
 In March 1899, he was promoted to the rank of brigadier general in the Regular Army.

+Anderson received an honorary LL.D. degree from Mount St. Mary's College in 1899.
+He was placed on the Army retired list January 20, 1900, having reached the mandatory retirement age of 64.

+Later life

+After retirement from the Army, Anderson became commandant of the Ohio Soldiers Home.
+After serving in this post for three years, he moved to Portland, Oregon.

 General Anderson was a member of the Grand Army of the Republic and a Veteran Companion of both the Military Order of the Loyal Legion of the United States and the Military Order of Foreign Wars.
 He was also a member of the Oregon Society of the Sons of the American Revolution.
-He was also commandant of the Pennsylvania Soldiers' Home in 1901.

-He was placed on the retired list Jan.
-20, 1900.
-Anderson received the degree LL.D. from Mount St. Mary's college in 1899.
-He died on May 8, 1917.
+Anderson died on May 8, 1917, in Portland.
 He is buried in Arlington National Cemetery.

 Family

-He was married to Elizabeth Van Winkle of New Jersey.
-Their son, Thomas MacArthur Anderson, Jr., served in Texas as private, corporal, and sergeant in troop G, 4th U.S. cavalry, Aug.
-28, 1894, to June 27, 1897, was promoted 2d lieutenant, 13th infantry, June 8, 1897, and commanded company B at Santiago, Cuba, July 1-4, 1898.
+He was married to Elizabeth Van Winkle of New Jersey on February 8, 1869, in Richmond, Virginia.
+They had two sons and four daughters.
+One of their sons, Thomas McArthur Anderson Jr., served in Texas as private, corporal, and sergeant in troop G, 4th U.S. cavalry, Aug.
+28, 1894, to June 27, 1897, was promoted 2d lieutenant, 13th infantry, June 8, 1897, and commanded company B at Santiago, Cuba, July 1–4, 1898.
+He also served during World War I, retiring as a colonel in February 1935 having earned three Silver Stars during his military career.

 He was a cousin of Brevet Major General Nicholas Longworth Anderson.